CSUF-CPSC121A/dynamic-mem-alloc-demo/README.md

 ## Shared pointers
 Everything in the world is yet good again.
 However, we remember that we are human.
 If it is a few lines of code, you can probably remember dynamically allocating and deallocating space in the heap.
 It is an entirely different story if you are instead dealing with a large code base (see this [Google Chrome source code](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/ui/views/tabs/tab.cc) as an example) and you write code that dynamically allocates space in one part of the code and deallocate somewhere else.

 Shared pointers, which is a subset of a larger group of data structures called `Smart Pointers`, helps address this problem.
 They are smart, because you can rely on them to clean up after themselves.
 Unlike raw pointers, which is a term we use to refer to pointers that we manually allocate and deallocate  with `new` and `delete`, shared pointers allocate memory for us.
-When a shared pointer is `destroyed``, it automatically deallocates the memory for us as well.
+When a shared pointer is `destroyed`, it automatically deallocates the memory for us as well.
 That way as a developer, we only need to declare the shared pointer and not worry so much about memory leaks.

 Shared pointers, much like other variables, are destroyed automatically when their containing function exits.
 In our example, the `my_image_ptr` variable is destroyed when the `LoadImage` function exits.
 Modify `LoadImage` to use a shared pointer as shown below.
 Make sure to include the `memory` library to use `std::shared_pointer` (`#include <memory>`).
-Take note that we do not need the `delete` keyword.
+Take note that we do not need the `delete` keyword, so remove it.

 ```
 std::shared_ptr<Image> my_image_ptr = std::make_shared<Image>(filename);